Not practical to permit conjugal visits for prisoners, HC told

 New Delhi, Nov 23: Prison authorities have told the Delhi High Court that it is not practical to permit conjugal visits for prisoners as rules do not provide for such facility and there is limited infrastructure available.

-The Director General (Prison) said it grants temporary leave to prisoners in the form of parole and furlough for maintaining family and social ties and the purpose of conjugal relation can be served during such period.
+The Director-General (Prison) said it grants temporary leave to prisoners in the form of parole and furlough for maintaining family and social ties and the purpose of conjugal relation can be served during such period.

 A bench of Chief Justice D N Patel and Justice C Hari Shankar listed the matter for February 26 for further hearing.